-That is because Kool Aid contains dyes within it which make it bright and colorful, which is one of the things that makes it appetizing to kids and kids and heart, but those same dyes make the stains bright and hard to remove.
+That is because Kool Aid contains dyes within it which make it bright and colorful, which is one of the things that makes it appetizing to kids and kids and heart, but those same dyes make the spots bright and hard to remove.

 The lemon and lime Kool Aid don't seem to stain as badly, at least I've found.
 (See below for a fun survey about what you believe is the worst staining flavor.)